nxff/LSCAV/README.md

 ### LSCAV

-A Comprehensive Enumeration Tool for Linux
+LSCAV is a comprehensive enumeration tool developed for Secure Linux Administration

 	// Information